g0djan/readme/READ.md

 **Optional**

 * `AWS_REGION`(eg. `us-west-2`)

-WAL-G can automatically determine the S3 bucket's region using `s3:GetBucketLocation`, but if you wish to avoid this API call or forbid it from the applicable IAM policy, you can specify this variable.
+WAL-G can automatically determine the S3 bucket's region using `s3:GetBucketLocation`, but if you wish to avoid this API call or forbid it from the applicable IAM policy, specify:

 * `AWS_ENDPOINT`

 Overrides the default hostname to connect to an S3-compatible service. i.e, `http://s3-like-service:9000`

 * `AWS_S3_FORCE_PATH_STYLE`

 To enable path-style addressing(i.e., `http://s3.amazonaws.com/BUCKET/KEY`) when connecting to an S3-compatible service that lack of support for sub-domain style bucket URLs (i.e., `http://BUCKET.s3.amazonaws.com/KEY`).
 Defaults to `false`.

 * `WALG_AZURE_BUFFER_SIZE` (eg. `33554432`)

 Overrides the default `upload buffer size` of 67108864 bytes (64 MB).
 Note that the size of the buffer must be specified in bytes.
 Therefore, to use 32 MB sized buffers, this variable should be set to 33554432 bytes.

 * `WALG_AZURE_MAX_BUFFERS` (eg. `5`)

 Overrides the default `maximum number of upload buffers`.
 By default, at most 3 buffers are used concurrently.

 ***Example: Using Minio.io S3-compatible storage***